Giannulli sentenced to 5 months in college bribery scheme - WHIZ News

 “He regrets deeply bringing his wife into the scheme, he regrets deeply the consequences this has had for his family.
 His children have been bullied both in social media and in person,” Berokwitz said.
 “The family has been the face of the crisis and the scandal.”

-The couple funneled money through a sham charity operated by college admissions consultant Rick Singer to get their two daughters into USC as crew recruits, even though neither was a rower, authorities said.
-Singer, who has also pleaded guilty, was expected to testify against them if they had gone to trial.
+The couple funneled money through a sham charity operated by Singer to get their two daughters into USC as crew recruits, even though neither was a rower, authorities said.
+Singer, who has also pleaded guilty, was expected to testify against them had they gone to trial.

-Investigators had recorded phone calls and emails showing the couple worked with Singer to get their daughters into USC with fake athletic profiles depicting them as star rowers.
+Investigators recorded phone calls and emails showing the couple worked with Singer to secure admission with fake athletic profiles depicting their daughters as star rowers.
 In one email, Singer told Loughlin and Giannulli he needed a picture of their older daughter on a rowing machine in workout clothes “like a real athlete.”

-Prosecutors said the couple allowed the girls “to become complicit in crime,” instructing them to pose on rowing machines for photos and warning their younger daughter not too say too much to her high school counselor to avoid getting caught.
+Prosecutors said the couple allowed their children “to become complicit in crime,” instructing them to pose on rowing machines for photos and warning their younger daughter not too say too much to her high school counselor.

-When the counselor began questioning their crew credentials, Giannulli angrily confronted the counselor and asked why he was “trying to ruin or get in the way of their opportunities,” the counselor wrote in notes detailed in court documents.
+When the counselor began questioning their crew credentials, Giannulli angrily confronted him and asked why he was “trying to ruin or get in the way of their opportunities,” the counselor wrote in notes detailed in court documents.

 After the couple successfully bribed their younger daughter’s way into USC, Singer forwarded them a letter saying she was let in because of her “potential to make a significant contribution to the intercollegiate athletic program,” prosecutors wrote.

-Loughlin responded: “This is wonderful news! (high-five emoji),” according to court filings.
+According to court filings, Loughlin responded: “This is wonderful news! (high-five emoji).”

-Among the high-profile parents who have been sent to prison for participating in the scam is “Desperate Housewives” actress Felicity Huffman.
+Among the high-profile parents sent to prison for participating in the scam is “Desperate Housewives” actress Felicity Huffman.
 She served nearly two weeks behind bars late last year after she admitted to paying $15,000 to have someone correct her daughter’s entrance exam answers.